-(1) Other inventory deletions include loss/damage waiver claims and unrepairable and missing merchandise, as well as acquisition write-offs.
+1) Other inventory deletions include loss/damage waiver claims and unrepairable and missing merchandise, as well as acquisition write-offs.

 Capital Expenditures.
 We make capital expenditures in order to maintain our existing operations as well as for new capital assets in new and acquired stores.
-We spent \$13.6 million and \$15.1 million on capital expenditures during the three month periods ended March 31, 2009 and 2008, respectively, and expect to spend approximately \$46.4 million for the remainder of 2009.
+We spent \$29.5 million and \$29.3 million on capital expenditures during the six month periods ended June 30, 2009 and 2008, respectively, and expect to spend approximately \$30.5 million for the remainder of 2009.

 Acquisitions and New Store Openings.
-During the first three months of 2009, we acquired accounts from seven locations, opened ten new stores, consolidated eight stores into existing locations and sold one store.
-The acquired stores and accounts were the result of six separate transactions with an aggregate purchase price of approximately \$1.9 million.
-There was no store activity for financial services during the first quarter of 2009.
-We ended the first quarter of 2009 with a total of 351 stores providing these services.
+During the first six months of 2009, we acquired accounts from 12 locations, opened 18 new stores, consolidated 32 stores into existing locations and sold two stores.
+Additionally, during the first six months of 2009, we added financial services to two existing rent-to-own store locations, acquired accounts from one location and consolidated three stores with financial services into existing locations, ending the second quarter of 2009 with a total of 350 stores providing these services.
+The acquired stores and accounts were the result of 12 separate transactions with an aggregate purchase price of approximately \$3.3 million.

 The profitability of our stores tends to grow at a slower rate approximately five years from the time we open or acquire them.
 As a result of the increasing maturity of our store base, in order for us to show improvements in our profitability, it is important for us to increase revenue in our existing stores.
 We intend to accomplish such revenue growth by offering new products and services, such as our financial services products, in our existing rent-to-own stores, and by acquiring customer accounts on favorable terms.
 There can be no assurance that we will be successful in adding financial services products to our existing rent-to-own stores, or that such operations will be as profitable as we expect, or at all.
-We also cannot assure you that we will be able to acquire customer accounts at the rates we expect, or at all.
+We also cannot assure you that we will be able to acquire customer accounts on favorable terms, or at all, or that we will be able to maintain the revenue from any such acquired customer accounts at the rates we expect, or at all.